Author's note: I hope you enjoy this.

 Out Of The Darkness

-I couldn't wait for the day to be over, this day has been so tedious and a complete waste of my time.
+I couldn't wait for the day to be over, it has been so tedious and a complete waste of my time.
 That is, until she turned up.

 We had been interviewing people to join our team of agents all day and we have found no one suitable.
 I'm serious, they are all either arrogant, stupid, can't fight or all of the above.
 We need someone who is smart, honest, experienced and someone who wouldn't think twice about sacrificing themselves to save others.

-I almost chocked on my glass of blood when she walked in.
-She undoubtedly was amused by the response she caused.
+I almost spat out a mouthful of blood when she walked in.
+The response she caused seemed to amuse her.
 Alexander, James and I all stood up surprised.
 She nodded to us, placed her application on the table and then took the seat opposite us.

 We stared at her, still in shock but after a moment took our seats again.
 She was a lot shorter than I expected, only reaching about 5ft 3inchs, her sleek black hair flowed just past her shoulders, she wore black skinny jeans with black leather boots to match (which I'm sure hid quite a few weapons), her blood red top showed off how skinny she was, and to top it off she wore a black leather jacket.
 Her deep brown eyes seemed to twinkle when the light hit them, and in them I saw mischief.
 I don't think she came here to cause trouble, although undoubtedly she knew her presence would cause somewhat of an uproar, the glint in her eyes just seemed to be her normal look.